meridianarc/griptape-docs/docs/tutorial/wallet-support.md

 ```

 ::: warning Note
-`...mapState()` is a common pattern used to access the state of a Pinia Store.
-Later we will use `...mapActions()` to access Pinia Actions that mutate the state, among other things.
+`...mapState()` is one of two spread operators that we use to access Pinia store data.
+Later we will use `...mapActions()` to access, you guessed it, actions.
+Actions will be methods that mutate the state, among other things.
 :::

 Now that we have the balance we can just render it in the template.